wligithub/tax-tool/README.md

 #### Handle VMW Shares Acquired Through Brokerage Purchase

 VMW shares acquired through brokerage purchases will not be included in the downloaded Gain&Loss file.
-Users can create their own Gain&Loss file by making a copy of the downloaded one and wiping out the existing content except the header.
-Then, manually enter purchase information into this new Gain&Loss file, allocating one row per transaction.
-The following fields need to be populated:
+Users can create their own Gain & Loss file by making a copy of the downloaded one and wiping out the existing content except for the header.
+Then, manually enter purchase information into this new Gain & Loss file, allocating one row per transaction.
+Please refer to the section titled `Gain & Loss Fields Consumed by Script` for fields that need to be populated.
+Please set `Plan Type` to `BUY`

-- Record Type: `Sell`
-- Symbol: `VMW`
-- Plan Type: `BUY`
-- QTY.: `<number of shares>`
-- Date Acquired: `<purchase date>`
-- Acquisition Cost: `<total purchase price including commission>`
-- Date Sold: `11/22/2023` or earlier.
-- Total Proceeds: `<total proceeds>`

-If there is an associated AVGO fractional share sell, add a row with the following fileds populated
+If there is an associated AVGO fractional share sell, add a row with the following fields populated

 - Record Type: `Sell`
 - Symbol: `AVGO`